rxOred/blog/content/post/compilers/compilers01.md

 Another major usage of ASTs is that a full traversal of the AST data structure represents the correctness of the program.
 ASTs are heavily used in semantic analysis too.

-## THE END

 So yeah that's it for the compiler front end.
 I suggest readers go through "Concepts of programming languages" for more detailed explanations.

-I'll do the optimization article soon. until then...
+I'll do the optimization article soon.

+#Spread Anarchy!